Sector-F-Labs/reservoir/book/src/troubleshooting/faq.md

 This allows you to keep conversations from different applications separate while maintaining context within each application.

 ### Is my data private?
 Yes, absolutely.
 All conversation data is stored locally in your Neo4j database and never leaves your infrastructure.
-Reservoir only forwards your requests to the AI providers you choose to use.
+Reservoir only forwards your requests to the LLM providers you choose to use.

 ## Technical Questions